Information quality: Dimensions and metrics of information quality

 Other authors propose similar but different lists of dimensions for analysis, and emphasize measurement and reporting as information quality metrics.
 Larry English prefers the term "characteristics" to dimensions.
-In fact, a considerable amount of information quality research involves investigating and describing various categories of desirable attributes (or dimensions) of data.
+However, a considerable amount of information quality research involves investigating and describing various categories of desirable attributes (or dimensions) of data.
 Research has recently shown the huge diversity of terms and classification structures used.

-While information as a distinct term has various ambiguous definitions, there's one which is more general, such as "description of events".
-While the occurrences being described cannot be subjectively evaluated for quality, since they're very much autonomous events in space and time, their description can—since it possesses a garnishment attribute, unavoidably attached by the medium which carried the information, from the initial moment of the occurrences being described.

-In an attempt to deal with this natural phenomenon, qualified professionals primarily representing the researchers' guild, have at one point or another identified particular metrics for information quality.
-They could also be described as 'quality traits' of information, since they're not so easily quantified, but rather subjectively identified on an individual basis.